cosmos/relayer/README.md

          rpc-addr: http://localhost:26657
       ```

-6. The keys associated with the configured chains will need to be funded.
+6. **Ensure the keys associated with the configured chains are funded.**

    This is necessary to relay.

    You can query the balance of each configured key by running: